 The EPQ is undertaken in Lower Sixth and is completed in that year.
 It runs for most of the school year.
 Throughout the year, pupils attend one Taught Skills session in every two weekly lesson cycle and have independent study EPQ sessions in their timetable.
 In addition, pupils schedule one meeting per two weekly lesson cycle with their Supervisor.

-Mrs Freeman is the Lead/Co-ordinator of the EPQ at TWGGS and oversees the EPQ as a whole.
+Dr Taylor is the Lead/Co-ordinator of the EPQ at TWGGS and oversees the EPQ as a whole.
 She delivers a series of Taught Skills sessions through the year, which supports pupils in developing the skills that they need for each stage of the qualification (such as identifying a topic, research skills, academic writing and how to present effectively).

 Each EPQ pupil is allocated a supervisor.
 The supervisor will be a teacher at TWGGS, who acts as a mentor through the project.
 The supervisor will, among other things, discuss the objectives and topic for the EPQ, meet with their pupil at regular intervals to record and discuss progress, and complete the initial marking of the EPQ at the end of the process.
 Mrs Freeman and the Senior Leadership Team moderate the marking, as do AQA, the examination board.